solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

 ### Software pre-requisites

-All this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.
+All this is done already in the lab setup scripts for the Lab virtual machine but is provided here for reference.

 - Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/downloads/)
   - Expand the **Download Visual Studio with .NET** dropdown for an installation package with the .NET SDK